AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 1. Something creates a crafting request.
 This can be you in the terminal clicking on something autocraftable, or an export bus or interface with a crafting card requesting one of the item they're set to export/stock.

-- (**IMPORTANT:** middle-click to request crafts of something you already have in stock, this can conflict with inventory sorting mods),
+- (**IMPORTANT:** use whatever you have bound to "pick block" (usually middle-mouse) to request crafts of something you already have in stock, this can conflict with inventory sorting mods),

 2. The ME system calculates the required ingredients and prerequisite crafting steps to fulfill the request, and stores them in a crafting CPU